vtex-apps/io-documentation/docs/en/GettingStarted/build-stores-with-vtex-io/4-ConfiguringTemplates.md

 ```

 <div class="alert alert-info">
 Your store’s component behavior varies according to each block’s defined properties.
-Check out the block configuration examples for each component in our [related documentation](*link*)
+Check out the block configuration examples for each component in our <a href="">related documentation</a>.
 </div>

 When saving your changes in code and running `vtex.link` in your terminal, you should see the rendered new Infocard in your store’s homepage: